cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/sample-projects.md

 What went well:
 - With the merge of the industry guidance and the blueprint page we are improving the publication flow which helps the stakeholders with their day to day work.
-- We have a created a more collaborative workflow with stakeholders than we have previously had.
+- We have a created a more collaborative workflow with stakeholders than what we had.

 Challenges:
-- We know that only 14% of visitors open the PDF.
-We also know that some of the reasons have to do with discoverability issues.
-Eventhough we are redesigning the page to make the guidance and checklist PDFs presented in context for the relevant industry without requiring a separate effort to find, we are taking a big risk that can lead to a lower user satisfaction since data is showing low open rate for PDFs.
+- We know that only 14% of visitors open the PDF but we are redesigning the page with PDFs as the core piece.
+We are redesigning the page to make the guidance and checklist PDFs presented in context for the relevant industry without requiring a separate effort to find but we are taking a big risk that can lead to a lower user satisfaction if we don't do a great job since data is showing low open rate for PDFs with current page.

 ---